West Trenton Line

 The West Trenton Line is a SEPTA Regional Rail service connecting Center City Philadelphia to the West Trenton section of Ewing Township, New Jersey.
-With around 12,000 riders every weekday, it is the third busiest line in the SEPTA Regional Rail network.

 Route

 The West Trenton Line connects Center City Philadelphia with the West Trenton section of Ewing, New Jersey.
 The line splits from the SEPTA Main Line at Jenkintown, running northeast on the Neshaminy Line.
 At Bethayres, it crosses the Pennypack Trail that runs along the former Philadelphia, Newtown and New York Railroad, which once connected with the Fox Chase Line.
 At Oakford, the former New York Short Line Railroad, once part of the Reading's main line to West Trenton and Jersey City and currently CSX's Trenton Subdivision, merges.
 North of Oakford, the West Trenton Line runs parallel to CSX's Trenton Subdivision.
 The West Trenton Railroad Bridge, a concrete arch bridge, crosses the Delaware River to the final stop at West Trenton.